Afghans register to vote in long-delayed elections amid violence - Journal du Cameroun

-Afghanistan at the weekend began registering voters across the war-torn country as it seeks to ensure that long-delayed legislative elections in October are seen as credible and fraud-free.
+Afghanistan has begun registering voters across the war-torn country as it tries to ensure that long-delayed legislative elections scheduled for October are seen as credible and fraud-free.

-Over the next two months authorities hope to register as many as 14 million adults at more than 7,000 polling centres — an ambitious goal in a country where militants control or contest much of the territory.
+In an operation that began at the weekend and will last for two months, authorities hope to register up to 14 million adults at more than 7,000 polling centres — an ambitious goal in a country where militants control or contest much of the territory.

-“The main challenge is insecurity, particularly in rural areas,” Abdul Badie Sayad, chairman of the Independent Election Commission, told AFP recently.
+“The main challenge is insecurity, particularly in rural areas,” Abdul Badie Sayad, chairman of the Independent Election Commission (IEC), told AFP recently.

 In addition to the Taliban and Islamic State group terrorising swathes of the population, “local powers, illegal militias and strongmen will try to interfere” in the parliamentary and district council elections, Sayad predicted.

-A shortage of female staff at polling centres, particularly in conservative rural areas, could also impede participation by women in the polls, which are seen as a test run for next year’s presidential election.
+A shortage of female staff at polling centres, particularly in conservative rural areas, could also impede participation by women in the polls, seen as a test run for next year’s presidential election.

 “Women won’t be given permission from their families to reach the registration centres, where they may be asked to remove their burqa to show their faces,” Sayad said.